Envirometrix/PredictiveSoilMapping/02-Software.md

 *  [GDAL v2.x](https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries) for Windows machines use e.g. ["gdal-*-1800-x64-core.msi"](http://download.gisinternals.com/sdk/downloads/);

-R script used in this tutorial can be downloaded from the **[github](https://github.com/envirometrix/PredictiveSoilMapping)**.
-As a gentle introduction to the R programming language and to soil classes in R we recommend the chapter on importing and using soil data.
+R script used in this tutorial can be downloaded from **[github](https://github.com/envirometrix/PredictiveSoilMapping)**.
+As a gentle introduction to the R programming language and to soil classes in R we recommend the section \@ref(variables-importing) on importing and using soil data.
 Some more examples of SAGA GIS + R usage can be found in the soil covariates chapter.
 To visualize spatial predictions in a web-browser or Google Earth you can try using plotKML package [@Hengl2014plotKML].
 As a gentle introduction to the R programming language and spatial classes in R we recommend following [the Geocomputation with R book](https://geocompr.robinlovelace.net/).
-Obtaining also the [R reference card](https://cran.r-project.org/doc/contrib/Baggott-refcard-v2.pdf) is highly recommended.
+Obtaining the [R reference card](https://cran.r-project.org/doc/contrib/Baggott-refcard-v2.pdf) is highly recommended.

 ## Installing software on Ubuntu OS